Sitetheory/Sitetheory-Docs/Tutorials/How-To-Create-Admin-Pages.rst

 #. **Create Controller**

     The controller will contain the code for the functionality of the page.
-If this is part of the core CMS, this will be located in a sub folder of :namespace:`Sitetheory\CmsBundle\Controller`, but if it's the admin controller for another bundle feature, it will go in whatever bundle where the related admin and public controllers and templates are located, e.g. :namespace:`Sitetheory\CmsBundle\Controller\View\ViewSeoEditController`
+If this is part of the core CMS, this will be located in a sub folder of :namespace:`Sitetheory\CoreBundle\Controller`, but if it's the admin controller for another bundle feature, it will go in whatever bundle where the related admin and public controllers and templates are located, e.g. :namespace:`Sitetheory\CoreBundle\Controller\View\ViewSeoEditController`

     This controller should follow standard Symfony standards for controllers, and the indexAction “should” in pass in Request and InitController (the CMS core controller), e.g.

     .. code-block:: php
         :linenos:

+        <?php
         public function indexAction(Request $request, InitController $initController)

-    If this page is going to be a list page it should probably extend the :namespace:`Sitetheory\CmsBundle\Controller\Cms\ListControllerBase` to utilize standard list, search and filtering features.
+    If this page is going to be a list page it should probably extend the :namespace:`Sitetheory\CoreBundle\Controller\Cms\ListControllerBase` to utilize standard list, search and filtering features.
 See section about `How to Create List Pages`_ for details.

-    If this page is going to be an edit page it should probably extend the `Sitetheory\CmsBundle\Controller\Cms\EditControllerBase` to utilize standard admin editing features.
+    If this page is going to be an edit page it should probably extend the `Sitetheory\CoreBundle\Controller\Cms\EditControllerBase` to utilize standard admin editing features.
 See section about `How to Create Editor Pages`_ for details.

 #. **Create Template**

     Every page needs a template to provide the visual display for the controller.
-These are located in the standard Symfony locations, in the same Vendor and Bundle and the same naming convention and folder structure as the Controller, e.g. :namespace:`Sitetheory\CmsBundle\Resources\views\View\ViewSeoEdit.html.twig`
+These are located in the standard Symfony locations, in the same Vendor and Bundle and the same naming convention and folder structure as the Controller, e.g. :namespace:`Sitetheory\CoreBundle\Resources\views\View\ViewSeoEdit.html.twig`

     This template should extend the shell, e.g. ``{% extends view.viewVersion.shell %}`` (the selected for every view is set based on the design settings and applied to every view unless an alternative shell is specified for this page in the design layout settings).

-    If this page is extending some standard functionality (e.g. List or Editor), then the template will extend the standard templates associated with that functionality which in turn extends the shell, e.g. ``{% extends 'SitetheoryCmsBundle:Cms:EditBase.html.twig' %}``
+    If this page is extending some standard functionality (e.g. List or Editor), then the template will extend the standard templates associated with that functionality which in turn extends the shell, e.g. ``{% extends 'SitetheoryCoreBundle:Cms:EditBase.html.twig' %}``

 ************************
 How to Create List Pages